openmrs/openmrs-book-developer-manual/README.md

 By the end of this book, you'll be an OpenMRS developer, contributor, and community member!

 We want to know what you think about this book!
-After you take a look, fill out our brief survey and let us know what you think: http://go.openmrs.org/newdev-survey
+After you take a look, fill out our brief survey and let us know what you think: [Click Here for Survey](http://om.rs/newdev-survey)

 [logo]: openmrs-logo-200.png